jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Good stories versus bad stories.
 When I was a projectionist I (and any other) could tell the difference without ever seeing the movie.
 We just watched the audience's reactions.
 If they scream, cry, laugh, yell, it's a good story.
 Even more telling was listening to moviegoers walk out.
 If they marvelled about twists, turns, and cool lines, you know the story was really good because it turned fiction into reality.

 The audience is never wrong.
 They can't be.
-No one chooses to laugh, love a twist, or remember a line.
-If they could, they wouldn't need stories.
-It's the storytellers job to give its audience these emotions and memories.
+Laughing, being surprised, remembering cool lines is not audience's job.
+They're the audience, they wait for good stories.
+It's the storytellers job to give its audience emotions and memories.

 That's what the original nobles did.
 They told a good story.
 Europe was in anarchy.
 Evildoers raided on the regular.
 Lawlessness was the norm.
-Tools like irrigation, libraries, and money didn't exist.
+Tools like irrigation, libraries, and money were damaged, stolen, or didn't even exist.
 The people were extras watching antagonists have their way.

 Kings said follow me!
 My heirarchy will keep you safe and give you tools to improve your life.

 Slowly but surely, they did.
 The people were an audience who watched fiction become reality; believing in divinty was the logical reaction, like laughter is to comedy.
+However, the story took generations to finish.
+By the Middle Ages nobody could remember why it started.

-Until Rousseau the people kept watching the sequels of divine nobility.
-They were too distracted by the hype and self-gratulations to notice the nobles bad storytelling.
+Although increasingly unhappy, the people kept watching the sequels of divine nobility until Rousseau told reminded them everyone starts off equally, thus perpetual heirarchy is bullshit.
+Until him, the people were too distracted by the spectacle and art of nobles bad storytelling.

 We can sympathize.
 Become a projectionist and you'll notice most movies today are bad.
 That's not an opinion, audiences simply don't laugh, cry, and rave much anymore.
-Yet we still celebrate movie actors as artists, watch them win awards they give themselves, and pay them millions for their celebrity.
+Yet we still celebrate movie actors as hallowed artists, watch them win awards they give themselves, and pay them millions for their celebrity.
 Yet, all they do is pretend.
 It's not that hard.
 Let them try working insurance.

+It's not always their fault.
+Actors are expected to be award attendees, spokesman, marketers to serve the dark majic of others.
 Explaining why people like bad stories tells us why the nobles lost their audience and stopped being society's heroes.

 ## The Difference Between Good and Bad

 A story is a sequence of events where a protagonist fights an antagonist to overcome a problem.
-They fight to change reality happens in three parts.
+The fight to change reality happens in three parts.
 The first is an introduction of problem and characters.
 The second is the back and forth battle between heroes and villians.
 The third part is the conclusion, where we find out which side wins.

 Stories are thus simply the essential progression of incidents that happen to the hero in pursuit of his one goal.
 Action scenes, or character performances, are merely spices, only to be added in moderation.
-To have any impact, stories must tell a logical sequence of events.

-That is surprising, otherwise the audience will fall asleep.
-We get surprises during the back and forth between hero and villian which reveals the character of each, and thereby changes the conflict.
-Mixing logic and surprises is how stories become "reasonably uncertain" and thus fun to watch.
+But stories aren't simply logical problem solving.
+The antagonist fights back.
+The fight reveals the character of each as being extremely vengeful, very resourseful, or surprising conniving, which in turn changes the conflict.
+So goes the cycle; like two boxers adjusting to each other's tactics.
+Mixing the logic of problem solving, with the surprises of conflict, is how stories become "reasonably uncertain", and thus fun to watch.

 The kind of story doesn't matter.
 Comedies, dramas, tragedies.
 As long as the sequence of events is logically surprising, an audience will believe in aliens and space operas, machines and virtual realities, or kings and kingdoms.

 The problem for the story of Feuldalism was, by the time its problem was solved, everyone forgot why the story started.
 Divinity was simply inherited by people who assumed—like everyone else—their blood was better.
-Who could prove otherwise.
+Whose story was better then divinity?

 Lucky for them telling the difference between good and bad stories is actually hard.
-It's not like anyone wants to tell boring or obnoxious stories.
+It's not like anyone wants to tell unbelievable, boring, or obnoxious stories.
 They do because bad stories can seem legitimate because everything happens in a sequence of events.

-Bad stories are either too resonable or too uncertain.
-We experience the two as spectacle movies or art films.
-Spectacle movies have too much logical problem solving.
-They've very simple because the problem is very simple; ie. Godzilla is attacking, to which every person responds the same; by running like hell.
-There's no room for characters to reveal themselves and change the story.
-The result is logical, but never uncertain, story.

-Art films do the opposite.
-They're not about any specific problem.
-Nominally they're about a boy who can't get date, or a self-described freak whose lonely, but without the gutso to change, these main characters are not protagonists.
-Freed from having to solve a problem, art film characters act however they want.
-This makes art story's highly uncertain, but also gives them little logic to tie the events together.

-Per writer David Mamet, without logical surprises, spectacle and art stories have "to take up the slack by making each subsequent event more diverting than the last; to trick the audience into paying attention."
+Bad stories are either too resonable or too uncertain, a fault hidden by either over spicing with action scenes or character performances.
+Per writer David Mamet, without logical surprises, these spectacle and art stories have "to take up the slack by making each subsequent event more diverting than the last; to trick the audience into paying attention."
 After not too long, the "The end of this is obscenity...over the course of a culture, it forces the culture to degenerate into depravity."

 Bad stories is how the divine nobles surived for so long.
-The people were distracted until the depravity of banquets and balls made them demand protagonists who returned to actually solving real-life problems on the frontline.
+The people were distracted until the depravity of banquets and balls made them demand protagonists who actually solved real-life problems on the frontline.
 To save ourselves that lesson, let's look deeper into stories.

 ## The Layers of Reality

-Functional, spectacle, and art stories all share the same layers.
+All stories share the same layers.
 They just emphasize some over others.
 Here they are, in their order of importance.

 1. Plot: the sequence of reasonable, yet surprising, events between hero and villian.
-Since whoever controls the tools, wins, the plot is usually centered on a tool like the glass slipper in Cinderella, or the One Ring in Lord of the Rings.
+Since whoever controls the tools wins, the plot is usually centered on a tool like the glass slipper in Cinderella, or the One Ring in Lord of the Rings.
 2. Protagonist: the person who sees above the ruling philosophy and wants to change the world with a new ruling philosophy.
-Like Luke Skywalker and the Light Side.
+Like Romeo and Juliette bring their families to peace.
 3. Ruling philosphy: the antagonist's belief system.
-Like Darth Vader and the Dark Side.
+The hatred between Capulet's and Montegue's.
 4. Antagonist: the person writing the rule book to keep reality the same.
+Cinderella's step family.
-5. Rule book: what people are allowed and not allowed to say or write.
-Expressed as dialogue in a movie, but laws, regulations, books and speech in life.
+5. Rule book: what people are "officially" allowed to say.
+Expressed as dialogue in a movie, "Juliette, stay away from Romeo!"; "I love him and I don't care what you say!", but written into laws, regulations, and books in life.
-6. Passion: the items people are passionate about like guitars to a guitarist or rifles to a sniper.
+6. Passion: the items people are passionate about, like guitars to a guitarist, or flowers to a romantic.
-7. Spectacle: the most obvious layer.
-It's everything we see like clothes, ships, food, explosions, nudity, swords, weapons, whether props or special effects.
+7. Spectacle: the most visible layer.
+It's everything we see like clothes, ships, food, explosions, nudity, swords, weapons.
+Whether props or special effects, these make up the story's typical lifestyle.

 Let's see all these layers in a few movies.